Polkadot-Blockchain-Academy/pba-book/content/cryptography/exotic-primitives/slides.md

 - Slow prover time for general computation
 - To be fast, need to hand optimize
-- Very weird computation model:<br/>
+- Very weird computation model:<br />
   Non-deterministic arithmetic circuits

 ---

 ## Downsides Conclusion?

-- So if you want to use this for a component,<br/>expect a team of skilled people to work for at least a year on it...
+- So if you want to use this for a component,<br />expect a team of skilled people to work for at least a year on it...
-- But if you are watching this 5 years later,<br/>people have built tools to make it less painful.
+- But if you are watching this 5 years later,<br />people have built tools to make it less painful.

 ---

-## Succinct Proving<br/>with Cryptography?
+## Succinct Proving<br />with Cryptography?

 <pba-flex center>

 - ZK friendly hashes
 - Non-hashed based data structures
   - RSA accumulators
-  - Polynomial commitment based<br/>
+  - Polynomial commitment based<br />
     (Verkle trees)

 </pba-flex>